Hank Stram: Dallas Texans / Kansas City Chiefs

-In 1971, the Chiefs won the AFC Western Division championship.
+In 1971, the Chiefs won the AFC West championship.
 The Miami Dolphins defeated the Chiefs on Christmas Day 1971.
 The teams played the longest game in the history of professional football.
 After that, the Chiefs did not enjoy the same success, resulting in Stram leaving the franchise.
 Stram's tenure in Kansas City ended with a 35–15 loss at home to the same Viking team the Chiefs defeated in Super Bowl IV.

-Following a 5-9 finish in the 1974 season, which was at the time the worst record in franchise history, Stram was fired.
+Following a 5–9 finish in the 1974 season, which was at the time the worst record in franchise history (and only the third losing season it had suffered), Stram was fired.

+Stram's 129 victories were the most in Chiefs history until 2023 when Andy Reid surpassed him with his 130th win.

 New Orleans Saints

 Stram became the head coach of the New Orleans Saints in 1976, but posted losing records in his two seasons, 4–10 and 3–11.
 Hampering Stram's efforts to rebuild the typically struggling Saints was a severe elbow injury to quarterback Archie Manning, who missed the entire 1976 season and parts of the 1977 campaign.
 Stram also had to deal with continuous discipline problems caused by his leading rusher, Chuck Muncie, who was in the early stages of a cocaine addiction which would lead to his trade in 1980 from New Orleans to the San Diego Chargers.

 Perhaps the biggest highlight of his New Orleans tenure was a 27–17 win over his former team, the Kansas City Chiefs, at Arrowhead Stadium in 1976, Stram's first victory with the Saints.
 The 1977 campaign culminated in an historic home loss to the previously winless Tampa Bay Buccaneers who were riding a 26-game losing streak over two seasons.
 Stram took the loss hard, burning the game film.
 He was fired after the final game of the season.